Moesif/apidocs/source/includes/_errors.md

 Moesif has certain limits to ensure performance and stability for all Moesif customers.
 The Management APIs are rate limited to protect service degradation.
 Moesif also has limits on event size to ensure performance of your account.

 **Moesif does not rate limit data ingestion via the collector APIs.
-However, you can still be throttled due to security reasons to product Moesif infrastructure.
+However, you can still be throttled due to security reasons to protect Moesif infrastructure.
 This may happen when unusual behavior is detected such as exceeding your quota by a wide margin**

 ### Maximum Event Size